Preserve and Personalize: Personalized Text-to-Image Diffusion Models without Distributional Drift: Background

-\textbf{Prior Preservation Loss.} DreamBooth~\cite{ruiz2023dreambooth} propose a prior preservation term.
-Then, the total training loss becomes $\mathcal{L}_{\mathrm{total}} = \mathcal{L}_{\mathrm{simple}} + \lambda_{\mathrm{prior}}\,\mathcal{L}_{\mathrm{prior}},$ where each term follows the conditional diffusion objective in Eq.~\eqref{eq:simple}.
-For the personalization loss, \(c\) is set to the target prompt (e.g., “A photo of V\(^*\) dog”), guiding the model to learn the subject-specific features.
-For the prior loss, \(c\) is instead the generic class prompt “A photo of a dog,” and 100–200 class-prompt latents \(z'_t\) are sampled from the pretrained model.
-The combined objective can be written as:
+\textbf{Prior Preservation Loss.} The combination of the personalization loss and the prior preservation loss has become a conventional objective for personalization.
+For the personalization loss $\mathcal{L}_{\text{personalize}}$, the target prompt $c_{\text{target}}$ (e.g., ``\texttt{A photo of V$^*$ dog}'') incorporates the special token \texttt{V$^*$}, which guides the model to learn subject-specific features.
+For the prior preservation loss $\mathcal{L}_{\text{prior}}$, the class prompt $c_{\text{class}}$ (e.g., ``\texttt{A photo of a dog}'') is used, and 100$\sim$200 class-prompt latents $z'_t$ are sampled from the pretrained model.
+As both objectives follow the conditional diffusion objective in Eq.~\ref{eq:simple}, the combined formulation is: